Best Affordable Alternatives To The Metabones Speedbooster

 Instead of measuring the distance from your lens to the sensor, the focal length of your camera is now affected by a piece of glass between the lens and the sensor.

-And since the f-number is found by taking the focal length and dividing it by the aperture diameter, reducing the focal length makes the f-number smaller and therefore faster.
+And since the f-number is found by dividing the focal length by the aperture diameter, reducing the focal length makes the f-number smaller and, therefore faster.

 Gain One Stop of Extra Light

-Also, the added glass is the reason focal reducers make the lens “faster,” adding up to an extra stop of exposure.
+Also, the added glass is why focal reducers make the lens “faster,” adding up to an extra stop of exposure.
 The curved glass of the focal reducer concentrates the light entering through your lens onto the sensor.

-So while the same amount of light passes through the lenses, it’s essentially packed into a smaller area of the sensor.
+So while the same amount of light passes through the lenses, it’s essentially packed into a smaller sensor area.

 This can be very helpful if you need to shoot in low light or achieve a very shallow depth of field.

-What this also means is that for a focal reducer to work, the lens should be designed for a larger sensor than that of the camera.
+This also means that for a focal reducer to work, the lens should be designed for a larger sensor than the camera.

 For example, you can use a lens designed for a full-frame or APC-S sensor on an MFT camera.
 But you can’t do it the other way around without heavy vignetting.